ranga-rangarajan/spanda-survey/README.md

 So for example to generate the current-employment section: `python run.py current-employment`

 * Two types of reports are generated: section reports and country reports.
 Section reports are useful for comparing countries for a particular section of the survey, such as demographics or job satisfaction, whilst country reports give an overview of a country across the different sections of the survey.
-Both the section and country reports utilise templates from [templates](templates) corresponding to each section (or from [international survey lib submodule repo](https://ranga-rangarajan.github.io/spanda-survey-lib/tree/main/templates) if they are not found).
+Both the section and country reports utilise templates from [templates](templates) corresponding to each section.
 The country report template `country_report.md` is also found and used from one of these locations in the same way as for sections.
   The template file uses the [Mustache](https://mustache.github.io) templating language via the [chevron](https://pypi.org/project/chevron/) module.
 * Section reports are generated in [_section](_section)
 * Country reports are generated in [_country](_country)